University and College Academic Staff System - Full-time Staff (FT-UCASS)

 Statistics Canada is prohibited by law from releasing any data that would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Rounding and cell suppression are used to protect confidentiality of individuals, so that no one individual or their salary can be identified or extrapolated.
+Rounding and cell suppression are used to protect confidentiality of individuals.

 To release the data at the institutional level, institutions must authorize Statistics Canada in writing to release their information.